Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Navigation simple but incomplete

-Most websites were easy to navigate, yet key functionality — booking, contact forms — was often missing or buried deep in the site.
+Most sites were easy to navigate, yet key functionality - booking and contact forms - was often missing or buried deep in the site.

 03